BUHAVE > Health > The Hormonal Headache: Understanding Menopause and Migraines

 To further investigate the cause of your headaches, your doctor may also order diagnostic tests such as imaging studies, such as a CT scan or MRI, to rule out any structural abnormalities or other underlying conditions that could be causing your headaches.
 They may also conduct blood tests to check for any other medical conditions or hormonal imbalances contributing to your headaches.

 If your doctor suspects that your headaches are related to menopause (which can happen if you’re over the age of 45), they may also recommend hormone replacement therapy (HRT) to balance out the levels of estrogen and progesterone in the body.
-This can help reduce the frequency and severity of headaches.
+For a closer look at another option, see Understanding Hormone Pellet Therapy: A Comprehensive Guide.

 Menopause can cause headaches, but it’s not the only thing that can trigger them.
 It’s essential to get an accurate diagnosis from a healthcare provider.
 If you’re experiencing headaches and have concerns, talk to your doctor to determine the cause and appropriate treatment options.